 The wireless technology in the silent cabin could only save 705 passengers, including women and children.
 Compromised lives were called for by the Radio Act of 1912, passed by Congress, which required improved technology and safer radio equipment, licensed operators, and different ways to respond to warning signals.

 During the First World War rush, communication was difficult without technological advances.
-The most effective method to send out information was using telegraphs which used wires.
+The most effective method to send information was using telegraphs, which used wires.
 Other means were pigeons and semaphore signaling, which created barriers to accessible communication.

 10. Radio’s Connection with America

-These days, people are connected by the latest technology, unlike American radio history, which closely resembles the internet itself, a large group of computers covering the whole world.
+These days, people are connected by the latest technology, which closely resembles the internet itself, a large group of computers covering the world.

 The radio fits this scenario in two ways.
 First, in terms of the technology we use today in watching T.V. shows in our home’s comfort, listening to podcasts or radio stations, communicating with the latest technology, cooking food, accessing medical services, and many more which have been gifted to us by the radio technology of the era where the radio occupied the center stage and was the hero.
 Second, it connected people of different interests.

-Earlier radio was a big machine taking up enough space so it couldn’t be avoided.
-People felt a solid connection to their new radio sets by finding an all-rounder device that could produce music, soap operas, news, sports, and entertainment.
+Earlier, the radio was a big machine taking up enough space so that it couldn’t be avoided.
+People felt a solid connection to their new radio sets by finding an all-rounder device to produce music, soap operas, news, sports, and entertainment.

 America was closely knit with radio, the backbone of its media and entertainment industry, most probably around the Great Depression and World War II.
 It connected people in a way that the national flag invokes nationalistic feelings.

-When the first presidency was fought over the radio broadcast, it was a new mass communication system.
-It was the time around 1928 that brought Americans the newness of radio communication as a means of entertainment broadcasts along with the political news, which continued till it became the dominant electronic media.
+When the first presidency was fought over radio broadcasts, it was a new mass communication system.
+It was the time around 1928 that brought Americans the newness of radio communication as a means of entertainment broadcasts and political news, which continued till it became the dominant electronic media.

-Radio stations provided local programs, the radio news related to the war, and President Franklin D. Roosevelt’s ‘Fireside Chats.’
+Radio stations provided local programs, radio news about the war, and President Franklin D. Roosevelt’s ‘Fireside Chats.’
 Advertising companies also thrived on advertising revenue, benefiting from a large audience for the radio industry.

 11. FM vs. AM Radio – The Difference